dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * internet full of codes is a good thing - we're all archeologists - puzzle solvers
 * if copy - just cite it
 * sharing is caring (when cited)
-* want you to be able to show your work - have lots of green squares on github
+* goals is to share your work - have lots of green squares on github
 * remember, I am hyper available, just talk to me
 * helps me helps your teammates
+* sometimes important because maybe there's more reasoning to why something was done some way